-Increased exposure on cooking channels and in food blogs has brought bulb fennel back into the spotlight.
+Increased exposure on cooking channels and food blogs has brought bulb fennel back into the spotlight.
 Its mild anise flavor and crispy, celery-like texture make it a good choice for fresh eating in salads or with dips.
 It can also be baked, roasted, and sautéed.

 Fennel can be grown in spring or fall, but is best in fall because it is less likely to bolt as the weather gets cool.
 Plant it earlier than beets or kale because it takes longer to mature.
 It is also less tolerant of frost than many other fall crops, so you should be prepared to cover it with row cover in the event of an early frost.
-The hybrid variety Orion is a reliable producer of large, uniform bulbs resulting in overall higher crop yields.
+The hybrid variety Orazio is a reliable producer of large, uniform bulbs resulting in overall higher crop yields.

 Fennel can be harvested in the baby stage, 2½–3" across, or left to grow to maturity at 4–5" across.
 Display baby fennel bunched or bagged at market; full-size bulbs are sold loose, usually with the fronds trimmed.
 (Leaf fennels, used as an herb or cut-flower filler, are varieties which do not form marketable bulbs.)